|NORTH STAR, Deer Harbor, Orcas Island.|

 In 1930 he completed a 22-ft copy of the vessel, with the addition of a 1928 Chevrolet engine, for more dependable arrivals.

 The boat was trucked to Olympia, WA for an October launching, along with one large police dog, the two senior Norths, and a new wife.
 Chet had just married Averil; on Halloween night they all set off for Canada, heading into a freshening northeaster.
-First night was spent on McNeil Island.
+The first night was spent on McNeil Island.

-In December while returning from BC, they stopped for an overnight in Deer Harbor, and never left.
+In December while returning from BC, they stopped for an overnight in Deer Harbor and never left.